owncloud-archive/documentation/admin_manual/issues/general_troubleshooting.rst

 **Apache**

-You need to add the following rule set to your main web server / Vhost configuration or the ``.htaccess`` in your document root
+You need to add the following rule set to your main web server or virtual host configuration, or the ``.htaccess`` file in your document root.

 ::